Rishiraj1308/CABZI/docs/GUIDE.md

-# Cabzi Guide: How It Works
+# Curocity Guide: How It Works

-This guide provides a complete overview of the Cabzi CPR (Cure-Path-ResQ) ecosystem, explaining the journey of each user role and the core functionalities of the platform.
+This guide provides a complete overview of the Curocity CPR (Cure-Path-ResQ) ecosystem, explaining the journey of each user role and the core functionalities of the platform.

 ---